Tom Horn

-Thomas Horn Jr., (November 21, 1860 – November 20, 1903) was an American scout, cowboy, soldier, range detective, and Pinkerton agent in the 19th-century and early 20th-century American Old West.
+Thomas Horn Jr., (November 21, 1861 – November 20, 1903) was an American cowboy, scout, soldier, range detective, rodeo performer, and Pinkerton agent in the 19th-century and early 20th-century American Old West.
 Believed to have committed 17 killings as a hired gunman throughout the West, Horn was convicted in 1902 of the murder of 14-year-old Willie Nickell near Iron Mountain, Wyoming.
 Willie was the son of sheep rancher Kels Nickell, who had been involved in a range feud with neighbor and cattle rancher Jim Miller.
-On the day before his 43rd birthday, Horn was executed by hanging in Cheyenne, Wyoming.
+On the day before his 42nd birthday, Horn was executed by hanging in Cheyenne, Wyoming.

 While in jail, he wrote his autobiography, Life of Tom Horn: Government Scout and Interpreter, which was published posthumously in 1904.
 Numerous editions have been published in the late 20th century.
 Horn has since become a larger-than-life figure of western folklore, and debate continues as to whether he was actually guilty of Nickell's murder.

 Early life

-Thomas Horn Jr., known as "Tom", was born in 1860 to Thomas S. Horn Sr. and Mary Ann Maricha (née Miller) on their family farm in rural northeastern Scotland County, Missouri.
+Thomas Horn Jr., known as "Tom", was born in 1861 to Thomas S. Horn Sr. and Mary Ann Maricha (née Miller) on their family farm in rural northeastern Scotland County, Missouri.
 The family owned 600 acres bisected by the South Wyaconda River between the towns of Granger and Etna.
 Tom was the fifth of 12 children.
-During his childhood, the young Tom suffered physical abuse from his father, and his only companion as a child was a dog named Shedrick.
-The dog was tragically killed when the young Tom got into a fight with two boys, who beat Tom and killed the dog with a shotgun.
+During his childhood, he suffered physical abuse from his father, and his only companion as a child was a dog named Shedrick.
+The young Tom later got into a fight with two boys, who beat him and killed the dog with a shotgun.